 Carmel Mountain Ranch

 Almost 100 homes on this friendly residential street turn up the wattage and amp up the brightness to really shine.
 You can drive on out to what is known as one of the best neighborhood light displays in the county.
-Cocoa, cookies and music can be found in this happenin’ hood.
+Cocoa, cookies and music can be found in this happenin’ hood during their annual block party event.
 When the weather is right, some say Santa’s red fire truck is spotted scurrying little elves down the street.